On the Threshold of Drop Fragmentation under Impulsive Acceleration: Results

-For the droplet in \cref{fig:oho_P}(b) on the other hand, shear stresses are significantly lower and do not dominate the even larger $\delP$ values (compared to (a)), thus resulting in a flat pancake.
-Its highest internal velocities occur at its upstream pole, and not at its periphery, as seen in \cref{fig:oho_P}(c).
+Conversely, for the higher $\Re$ system depicted in \cref{fig:oho_P}(b), shear stresses are significantly lower, which coupled with the larger $\delP$ (compared to (a)) results in a pressure dominated internal flow.
+Consequently, the drop deforms into a flat pancake and the highest internal velocities occur at its upstream pole rather than at the periphery.

-It is interesting to note the differences in droplet deformation between \cref{fig:oho_P}(b) and \cref{fig:rho_P_lowoho}(a).
-The low density ratio ($\rho=10$) case shows much smaller pressure differences compared to the high density ratio ($\rho=1000$) case even though the two flows have the same $\Re_0$.
-This is due to its low inertia, which allows the droplet to show comparatively higher centroid accelerations, and hence centroid velocities, thus reducing its velocity deficit with respect to the ambient flow.
-This lower velocity deficit results in lower stagnation pressures and $\Re_0$ values for the low $\rho$ case compared to the high $\rho$ ($=1000$) case, which in turn leads to larger shear stresses on its upstream surface.
-This combination of lower $\delP$ and higher shear stresses results in the droplet in \cref{fig:rho_P_lowoho}(a) showing a forward pancake.

-In a nutshell, the orientation of the pancake (which is a direct result of the competition between $\delP$ and shear stresses) depends on both $\rho$, due to its significant impact on $\delP$, and $\Oho$, due to its significant impact on the $\Re$ and hence the shear stresses acting on the droplet.
+In summary, the orientation of the pancake, determined by the competition between $\delP$ and shear stresses, is influenced by both $\rho$, due to its significant impact on $\delP$, and $\Oho$, due to its significant impact on the $\Re$, and consequently, the shear stresses exerted on the drop.

-As the droplets deform further, both cases develop a prominent rim, which creates a substantial difference in local inertia between the rim and the center (prospective bag) of the droplet.
-For case (a), owing to the extremely low $\Re$ of the flow, the flow remains attached with the droplet and hence does not form a downstream vortex.
-Case (b) does form a downstream circulation zone, but its large local inertia (i.e. $\rho$) allows the vortex to detach early from the droplet.
-Hence for both cases, the rim does not experience any additional forces that can offset the effect of its higher local inertia at its rim on the corresponding local acceleration, leading to case (a) flipping its orientation from a forward pancake to a backward bag, while (b) forms a backward bag from a flat pancake.
+As the drops deform further, both cases develop a prominent rim, resulting in a large disparity in local inertia between the rim and the center (prospective bag) of the drop.
+In case (a), the extremely low $\Re$ results in an attached flow downstream of the drop, preventing the formation of a downstream vortex.
+In contrast, case (b) with its large $\Re$ develops a downstream vortex, but the large local inertia (i.e., $\rho$) allows the vortex to detach early from the drop.
+Hence for both cases, the rim does not experience any additional forces that can counteract the impact of the large local inertia (smaller local acceleration) of its rim.
+We observe that the drop in case (a) flips orientation from a forward pancake to a backward bag, while the drop in case (b) deforms from a flat pancake to a backward bag.